 Having been readily available throughout history, a large body of lore was never built around this gem.
 Despite this, its contemporary appeal has led it toward securing a niche of its own.
 Designers use the stone for its pleasing neutral color and tribal quality.
 Being abundant, it’s also very easy to own large specimens, making the gem ideal for those who desire a jewelry piece that’ll start conversations.

 Smoky Quartz Locations

 Though readily available worldwide, there are a few locations of note that produce rough material.
 Brazil is the largest supplier of quartz in general, and they also are the biggest suppliers of smoky quartz.
-Liquidation Channel secures our supply from Brazil, mined from the Doce Valley of Minas Gerais.
+Shop LC secures our supply from Brazil, mined from the Doce Valley of Minas Gerais.

 Scotland is another source of this gem.
 Valuable to the Scots, it is their national gemstone.
 The Cairngorms, a mountain range located in the eastern Highlands, produce a smoky, yellow-brown variety, known as cairngorm.
 The mountain range bestows its name to this variety of gem.
 Likewise, Cairn Gorm (Blue Hill), provides its name to the mountain range.

 - Color ranges from gray to brown to black.

 - Learn more about this gem through our Education Center.